 Another controversial factor regarding this suspension is the fact that having synthetic marijuana caught in your system resulted in a suspension while smoking actual marijuana only resulted in a $2500 fine without suspension.

-X-Pac was very unhappy with the treatment of Evan Bourne regarding the wellness policy, and came to his defence on Twitter.
+X-Pac was very unhappy with the treatment of Evan Bourne regarding the wellness policy and came to his defense on Twitter.

 In a Kayfabe Commentaries YouShoot, Evan Bourne was asked if he regrets the breaching of WWE’s wellness policy.

 “Do I regret it?
 Duh.
 Basically, I failed for that synthetic marijuana which I was smoking instead of normal marijuana for some ridiculous reason.
 I thought I could get away with it and I did for a while.
 Then I got caught and I was like, ‘Well I don’t do that anymore.’
 Then lo and behold, I ended up doing it again the night before a test, the second time, and that was that.
 That was that.
 Very very much regret it, duh.
 What kind of question is that?”